 - 1. Availability of a position has been formally established in the track; - 2.
 An official and open search process to fill the position has been completed, if required; - 3.
 A packet of review materials is forwarded by the appropriate department chair or associate dean for undergraduate studies; - 4.
-Documentation of an approved and qualifying (i.e., with a minimum of 20% FTE funding) funded faculty practice and, if applicable, evidence of appropriate credentialing is provided by the associate dean for practice and professional graduate studies in conjunction with the department chair and/or associate dean for undergraduate studies.
+Documentation of an approved and qualifying (i.e., with a minimum of 20% FTE funding) funded faculty practice and, if applicable, evidence of appropriate credentialing is provided by the associate dean for professional practice in conjunction with the department chair and/or associate dean for undergraduate studies.